 I graduated from Harvard University in 2010 with a BA in Psychology and a minor in Studies of Women, Gender, and Sexuality.
 After graduating, I worked for several years in Marketing at Microsoft before returning to Psychology research, at which point I worked as a Research Assistant in Kate McLaughlin’s Stress and Development Lab as well as Kristina Olson’s Social Cognitive Development Lab.
 In fall of 2016, I started as a PhD student in both the Developmental and Child Clinical areas at the University of Washington.
 As a graduate student, I am interested in studying the relationship between stigma and mental health in marginalized populations, particularly among sexual orientation and gender minorities.
 I hope to examine how social support from parents, schools, and broader communities can serve as protective factors throughout development, and how these factors can be translated into evidence-based interventions.

 China began her work at the Stress & Development Lab as a research assistant in 2013.
-Since that time she has worked on several projects looking at the impact of stress on behavior.
 In 2015 she worked with Dr. Jessica Sommerville investigating cognition and prosocial behavior in infants.
-Currently, she serves as a research coordinator at the SDL working on projects that seek to better understand the impact of early childhood maltreatment and neglect on development.
-She plans to attend a clinical psychology PhD program where she can continue to examine the impact of traumatic experiences on behavior as well as neural development.
-Additionally, she is interested in better understanding effective treatments for children in this population and the ways that society can bridge the gap between research, policy and implementation of treatments.
-She plans to apply to graduate schools fall 2016.
+Currently, she serves as a research coordinator working on projects that seek to better understand the impact of early childhood maltreatment and neglect on development.
+She plans to attend a clinical psychology Ph.D. program where she can continue to examine the impact of traumatic experiences on behavior as well as neural development.
+Additionally, she is interested in better understanding effective treatments for children in this population and the ways that society can bridge the gap between research, policy, and implementation of treatments.

 I graduated from Brown University in 2014 with a B.S. in Psychology.
 I joined the Stress and Development Lab in 2011 as a research assistant, where I was involved in collecting and analyzing physiological and neural imaging data of adolescents.
 I discovered my interests in clinical psychology while working in the lab and decided to pursue a career in research.
 My senior project focused on using eye-tracking measurements to understand triggering conditions of the visual perspective-taking phenomenon.
 After graduation, I rejoined the lab as a full-time lab coordinator.
 In the future, I plan on applying to doctoral program in clinical psychology.